ndmitchell/build-shootout/README.md

 This project attempts to clarify the relative power of various build systems.
 Compared to the [Computer Language Shootout](http://benchmarksgame.alioth.debian.org/), this Shootout attempts to answer whether a build system is capable of expressing a particular dependency structure, but does not measure performance.
 The following build systems have at least one entry:

-* [fabricate](https://code.google.com/p/fabricate/), works on Linux, some Windows support on some machines, requires at least admin configuration on Vista and above.
 * [Make](http://www.gnu.org/software/make/) (GNU version), cross-platform.
 * [Ninja](http://martine.github.io/ninja/), cross-platform.
 * [Shake](https://github.com/ndmitchell/shake#readme), cross-platform.
-* [tup](http://gittup.org/tup/), cross-platform, but requires FUSE on Linux (does not work with [Travis](https://travis-ci.org/)).
+* [tup](http://gittup.org/tup/), cross-platform, requiring FUSE on Linux.
+Does not work with [Travis](https://travis-ci.org/) and cannot be compiled on Windows.
+* [fabricate](https://code.google.com/p/fabricate/), works on Linux, some Windows support on some machines, requires at least admin configuration on Vista and above.
+Works partially with [Travis](https://travis-ci.org/).

 All build scripts are in the [examples directory](https://github.com/ndmitchell/build-shootout/tree/master/examples), as <tt><i>testname</i>-<i>buildsystem</i></tt>.
 You can run all the examples with `runhaskell Main` (after installing the [Haskell Platform](http://www.haskell.org/platform/), and any build systems you want to run).
 Use the argument `make` to only run Make examples, or `basic` to only run the basic test.